DeVasu/beckend/README.md

 # beckend
-updated with phpmyadmin database [localhost]
+updated with phpmyadmin database [localhost] => sigup form

+welcomepage is not styled yet [only content added].

 install XAMPP;
-open phpmyadmin -> create a database 'hbtutimes' and then creatr a table 'users ' with the column like given in img file in master directory then you are good to go
+other folder like icon and images you have to add from frondend repo. open phpmyadmin -> create a database 'hbtutimes' and then create a table 'users' with the column like given in img file in master directory then you are good to go

-/* put these files and other folders in xampp/htdocs/  to run .*/
+/* put these files and otherfolders, in xampp/htdocs/  to run .*/